 - Learn how to use mic patterns, dead spots, moveable barriers/gobos, etc. to isolate sounds.

 - When in doubt, ask about a sound.
-If someone lives there, they may know about it.
+If someone lives there, they may know about it (e.g. refrigerators, mouse deterrents, computers, power supplies).

-- Use and be aware of your environment at all times to your advantage- a stage may have curtains, a room may have dividers, a home may have folding tables that can be upended.
+- Use and be aware of your environment at all times to your advantage- a stage may have curtains, a room may have dividers, a home may have folding tables that can be upended all to resolve or reduce noise issues.

 - Build your mics around your “primary array”, or main pair of mics.

-- The primary array should never be wider than your ‘wingspan’ if using AB.
+- The primary array should not typically be wider than your ‘wingspan’ if using AB.

 - The primary array should not be Blumlein or XY; near-coincident arrays are okay, as is a well-executed Mid-side if isolation is not an issue.
 Spaced pair and Decca tree are standard.

-- The primary array should be a balance of wet and dry leaning about 70-75% towards the dry.
+- The primary array should be a balance of wet and dry leaning between 60-80% towards the dry.

-- If recording an ensemble, never place a primary array mic closest to your loudest instrument(s)- seek an ensemble blend from the mic position to begin with.
+- If recording an ensemble, never place the primary array mic closest to your loudest instrument(s)- seek an ensemble blend from the mic position to begin with.

 - Following the primary array, design the rest of the mic placement to either (A) accent (offering the user additional colors) or (B) contrast the primary array (offering the user different directions), depending on your overall design goal.